Myzelien/INFO/README.md

 >  This README is not updated as frequently as the [documentation](https://docs.privategpt.dev/).
 >  Please check it out for the latest updates!

-### Motivation behind PrivateGPT
+### Motivation behind Myzelien
 Generative AI is a game changer for our society, but adoption in companies of all sizes and data-sensitive domains like healthcare or legal is limited by a clear concern: **privacy**.
 Not being able to ensure that your data is fully under your control when using third-party AI tools is a risk those industries cannot take.

 ### Primordial version
-The first version of PrivateGPT was launched in May 2023 as a novel approach to address the privacy concerns by using LLMs in a complete offline way.
+The first version of Myzelien was launched in May 2023 as a novel approach to address the privacy concerns by using LLMs in a complete offline way.

-That version, which rapidly became a go-to project for privacy-sensitive setups and served as the seed for thousands of local-focused generative AI projects, was the foundation of what PrivateGPT is becoming nowadays;
+That version, which rapidly became a go-to project for privacy-sensitive setups and served as the seed for thousands of local-focused generative AI projects, was the foundation of what Myzelien is becoming nowadays;
 thus a simpler and more educational implementation to understand the basic concepts required to build a fully local -and therefore, private- chatGPT-like tool.